 In this paper, we present the first theoretical and detailed investigation of how eccentricity-induced higher harmonic modes enhance the early detection and localization of compact binaries in the 2G detector network HLVKI.
-We conclude that in eccentric cases, the higher harmonic modes, which enter the detector band much earlier than the dominant mode, can enhance the SNR and localization at earlier times compared to non-eccentric cases.
+We find that in eccentric cases, higher harmonic modes, which enter the detector band much earlier than the dominant mode, significantly improve both the SNR and localization accuracy at earlier times compared to non-eccentric cases.
+In particular, for a GW170817-like binary neutron star (BNS) with $e_0=0.4$ at 10 Hz, the signal reaches SNR 4 and the detection threshold of SNR 8 approximately 12 and 5 minutes before merger, respectively—gains of 4.5 and 1.5 minutes over the circular case.
+Localization within $1000 \, (100)\,\rm deg^2$ is achievable 5 (1) minutes before merger, improving by 2 minutes (15 seconds).
+In the cases of $e_0=0.05$ and 0.1, the improvement is not significant.
+While the effect is more pronounced for BNS mergers, a modest improvement is observed for BBH cases.

-For the evolution of accumulated SNR versus time-to-merger, we find that for a GW170817-like BNS, the eccentric case with $e_0=0.4$ at 10 Hz can achieve $\rho=4$ and the threshold $\rho=8$ approximately 12 minutes and 5 minutes before merger, representing 4.5- and 1.5-minute improvements in time-to-merger compared to the circular case, respectively.
-In the case of a GW150914-like BBH, the improvement is only 1.5 and 0.5 seconds for achieving the same SNR.
-For the evolution of localization accuracy versus time-to-merger, an eccentric GW170817-like BNS with $e_0=0.4$ at 10 Hz can achieve $\Delta\Omega = 1000 \, (100) \, \rm deg^2$ 5 (1) minutes before the merger, representing improvements of 2 minutes (15 seconds) compared to the circular case.
-In contrast, due to the very short period of inspiral, for a typical GW150914-like BBH, the improvement to circular case is less than 1 seconds for achieving the same localization.
-Our results demonstrate the advantages of early detection and localization enabled by eccentricity-induced higher modes for the 2G detector network.

-The search for electromagnetic (EM) counterparts relies heavily on the early alert of possible GW events~\citep{Chu:2015jxa, Banerjee:2022gkv}, particularly for BNS systems, which are the most promising sources for accompanying various EM signals.
-For 2G detectors, the duration of detectable GW signals is still limited compared to 3G and space-based detectors.
-However, eccentricity-induced higher modes can provide earlier alerts for GW candidates, both in terms of detection and localization.
-This allows more preparation time for EM telescopes and maximizes the likelihood of capturing potential EM counterparts and advancing the prospects for multi-messenger astronomy.
+The search for EM counterparts relies critically on early GW alerts~\cite{Chu:2015jxa, Banerjee:2022gkv}, particularly for BNS mergers, which are the most promising sources of accompanying EM signals.
+While the duration of detectable GW signals in 2G detectors remains limited compared to 3G and space-based observatories, eccentricity-induced higher modes offer an opportunity to provide earlier alerts for both detection and localization.
+This extended lead time allows for better preparation of EM telescopes, increasing the likelihood of capturing potential EM counterparts and advancing the prospects for multi-messenger astronomy.